Jeff-67/Intelligent-robot-system/README.md

     return net
    ```

-   In order to prevernt over-fitting and boost the prediction acciract, I choose Yolov3-tiny as the final model, and it really works incredibly well (Shown in Fig.3).
+   In order to prevent over-fitting and boost the prediction accuracy, I choose Yolov3-tiny as the final model, and it really works incredibly well (Shown in Fig.3).
    The newer architecture (shown in Fig.4) boasts of residual skip connections, and upsampling.
 The most salient feature of Yolov3 is that it makes detections at three different scales, which are precisely given by downsampling the dimensions of the input image by 32, 16 and 8 respectively and is obviously better at detecting smaller objects.

   | <a>**Prediction of good and bad mangoes (with score)**</a> | <a>**Nerual network layers**</a>